MH-Tobi/Minesweeper/README.md

 - [ ] Implement a Reaction on success
 - [ ] Implement the usage of the right Mouse-Click to mark fields
 - [ ] Usage of Icons
+- [ ] Create a Bomb detection mouse
 - [ ] Clean up the Code :expressionless: